 When Is A Product Considered Defective?

-Essentially a product is defective in Philadelphia when it is unreasonably dangerous.
+Essentially a product is defective when it is unreasonably dangerous.
 The key issue here is often the “unreasonableness” of the danger posed by the product.
 Many products have an inherently dangerous quality, such as a chainsaw and therefore are not necessarily defective just because they have the potential to cause injury.

 Product defects that are liabilities for manufacturers as well as suppliers typically include: